-A journey to Tibet had been on my dream destination list since I first learned of its existence.
+A journey to Tibet across central China had been a dream journey of mine since I first learned of Tibet’s existence.
 How could I not be fascinated by this fabled place with areas so remote they have never been inhabited?
 Every time I tried to get there, however, things got complicated, I ran out of time or the entry regulations changed.
 Finally, my opportunity arrived.

 JOURNEY TO TIBET.
 GETTING THERE IS HALF THE FUN